elegant-scipy/elegant-scipy/markdown/ch4.markdown

 # Frequency and the fast Fourier transform

-> "If you want to find the secrets of the universe, think in terms of energy,
+> If you want to find the secrets of the universe, think in terms of energy,
-> frequency and vibration."
+> frequency and vibration.
 >
-> -- Nikola Tesla
+> — Nikola Tesla

 *This chapter was written in collaboration with SW's father, PW van der Walt.*